 Maine Maritime Academy, in conjunction with Bath Iron Works (BIW), offers an Associate of Science degree via a satellite program in Bath, Maine, for apprentices of General Dynamics Corporation's BIW Shipyard.
 The Engineering Department administers this degree program, with majors in either Ship Design or Ship Production.
-Within the Ship Design major are five areas of concentration: Electrical, Hull Outfit, Heat, Ventilation and Air Conditioning (HVAC), Piping, and Structural.
-Within the Ship Production major are 12 areas of concentration: Laboratory Technician, Machinist, Maintenance, Maintenance Electrician, Marine Electrician, Nondestructive Test Technician, Outside Machinist, Pipefitter, Ship Carpenter, Structural Fitter, Tinsmith, and Welder.
 Both academic programs are four years in length and are offered only at our Bath location.
 Students enrolling in these programs must be employed by Bath Iron Works and meet Maine Maritime Academy entrance requirements; it is possible for a student, once in one of the programs, to continue as an MMA student after terminating employment with the company.